How Long Does It Take to Detox from Sugar?

 Quick Answer

 Sugar detox symptoms (headaches, irritability, cravings) typically peak in the first 3–5 days and mostly subside within 1–2 weeks.
-Full reduction in sugar cravings usually takes 2–4 weeks as taste buds and brain chemistry adjust.
+Full reduction in sugar cravings usually takes 2–4 weeks as your taste buds and brain chemistry adjust.
 After 30 days, most people report significantly reduced desire for sweet foods.

 Sugar Detox Timeline